Multi-Scale Local Speculative Decoding for Image Generation

-\paragraph{Implementation Details} The drafter model consists of three main components: an autoregressive model, an up-sampler, and a down-sampler.
+\paragraph{Implementation Details} The drafter model consists of three main components: an autoregressive model, an up-sampler, and optionally a down-sampler.
 The autoregressive model is set as AR-DTok @ 256p and remains fixed throughout all experiments.

-The up- and down- sampler are implemented as lightweight convolutional networks with residual blocks, and use pixel-shuffle to perform the correspondent resampling operation.
+\paragraph{Learnable Up/Down-Samplers} The up- and down- sampler are implemented as lightweight convolutional networks with residual blocks, and use pixel-shuffle to perform the correspondent resampling operation.
 We progressively train the up- and down- sampler for the 2\ttimes{} and the 4\ttimes{} settings.

 In the $2\times$ setup, each module contains approximately 20M learnable parameters.
 These modules are trained on the LAION-COCO-Aesthetic \cite{li2024laioncocoaesthetic} dataset for 150k steps with a batch size of 32, using the AdamW optimizer with learning rate of $3\mathrm{e}\!-\!4$.
 We use a combination of losses for training: MSE, LPIPS, commitment loss, and discriminator loss.
 The overall objective is defined as: